Why you need a professional photographer for your conference

 2. Professional Attitude – a friendly persona with clients, as well as their sponsors and delegates.

 3. Experience – they will just know what to do and you can focus on your job.

 4. Insurance – make sure you grab a copy of their details, especially public liability.
 They should also be able to supply a risk assessment if required.

 5. Equipment – the best cameras and lenses for the job, without doubt.

 Unless your budget stands at near zero then don’t take a chance with your conference photos by hiring an inexperienced event photographer.
 If your conference event is new and you have a very small budget it might be worth locating an aspiring conference photographer with a proven eye for detail in this area.
 But if your aim is to promote your conference for growth and take it to market in a big way then you will need professional photographer.

-What you expect from an experienced conference photographer
+What you expect from an experienced professional photographer

 Well, for sure the 5 bullet points detailed above, other than that stamina and consistent awareness of how they interact with absolutely everyone.
 The typical conference can be 8-10 hours solid work.
 There are a few opportunities to rest and being a consistently great photographer takes great skill and dedication.
 You will also demand the best professionally edited images that really hit the mark.
 You will be relying on their prompt arrival and to be set up ready for the first wave of delegates coming through the doors.
 Personable characteristics are just as important as style and quality.
 Who wants to compromise – getting fantastic images when the photographer is getting on everyone’s nerves?
 That’s why recommendations and introductions followed by just a phone call or meet up work so well for preparation on site working as a team.
 After all the photographer is also a team player and needs to gel with your people.

 Think about the kind of images you want a conference photographer to supply